gustavoalito/BeCode/Linux-Server-Client-Project/Progress_report.md

 The connection is successful.

-If I ever need to set the root's password, then I can follow this link: https://www.server-world.info/en/note?os=Ubuntu_22.04&p=initial_conf&f=2
+If I ever need to set the root's word, then I can follow this link: https://www.server-world.info/en/note?os=Ubuntu_22.04&p=initial_conf&f=2

 ---